willesco16/PYTHON-SQL-ETL-Project/README.md

 where hire_date LIKE '1986%'
 ```

 3. Manager of each department.
-Show Results
 ```
 select dm.dept_no as "Department Number",
        d.dept_name as "Department Name",